jmanderson0119/game-design-group-project/README.md

 1. Install GitHub Desktop, which also installs Git LFS: https://desktop.github.com (if you are using git via command line, install Git LFS: https://git-lfs.com)
 2. Submit your GitHub username in the Canvas assignment that is titled “Provide your GitHub account Name”
-3. You will receive an email with permission to access your team’s GitHub repo website 4.(for GitHub Desktop) Goto the repo website, click the green Code button, and select “Open with GitHub Desktop” and clone the template project to your local machine
+3. You will receive an email with permission to access your team’s GitHub repo website
+4. (for GitHub Desktop) Goto the repo website, click the green Code button, and select “Open with GitHub Desktop” and clone the template project to your local machine
-4.(for git command line) Go to GitHub account settings and authorize your SSH key for CWRU SSO URL (https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) and then clone the final project template
+4. (for git command line) Go to GitHub account settings and authorize your SSH key for CWRU SSO URL (https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) and then clone the final project template

 ## 5. Modify your GLOBAL .gitconfig
 Not everyone on your team may have the same path to UnityYAMLMerge (i.e. different operating systems or install locations).
 Because of this, we suggest you modify your local config to define the "unityyamlmerge" merge tool that this repository points to.
 To do this: